curationexperts/laevigata/README.md

 ## Developer Setup

-1) Change to your working directory for new development projects
+1. Change to your working directory for new development projects
     `cd .`
-1) Clone this repo
+1. Clone this repo
     `git clone https://github.com/curationexperts/laevigata.git`
-1) Change to the application directory
+1. Change to the application directory
     `cd laevigata`
-1) Use set your ruby version to **2.3.4** and the gemset of your choice
+1. Use set your ruby version to **2.3.4** and the gemset of your choice
     eg. `rvm use --create 2.3.4@laevigata`
-1) Run the first time setup script
-    `bin/setup`
-1) Start redis
+1. Start redis
     `redis-server &`
     *note:* use ` &` to start in the background, or run redis in a new terminal session
+1. Run the first time setup script
+    `bin/setup`
-1) Run the test suite
+1. Run the test suite
     `bin/rails ci`
-1) If the tests run without error, start the demo server
+1. If the tests run without error, start the demo server
     `bin/rails hydra:server`

 # README